borovelli/Maud/src/help/readme.txt

 Maud Version notes:

+(29/06/2016):   2.67.
+                Maud.jar has been moved to the lib directory.

+(29/06/2016):   2.66.
+The "Swimming" release.
+                I learned you have to start swimming in air first.....
+                Corrected a bug resulting in wrong elemental fraction in the output results.
+                This was affecting principally results coming from XRF.
+The bug was introduced after 2.5 version.
+                Improved the fitting for high asymmetry coming from the Warren planar defect model.
+You cannot use the Warren model in combination with distributions of cystallites and microstrains.
+                This will be targeted in a future release.

+(29/06/2016):   2.65.
+The "Out for breakfast" release.
+                Some breakfast may take longer than others.....
+                Bug correction release.

+(23/06/2016):   2.64.
+The "Asino" release.
+                You are never too old to do mistakes.....
+                Speed up release.
+Found a bug with the new preferences system that was slowing down everything, from calculation to plotting.
+                Some other bugs connected to the new initialization of Maud corrected.

+(23/06/2016):   2.61.
+The "Tangerin" release.
+                Rediscovering an old group.....
+                This will be released as a public beta finally.
+The version is adressing all installation and first running problems as well as transitioning to the new OSes (starting to use the sandboxing when required).
+This means you may encounter some issues with the old analysis files like the data is not loaded, but need to be reloaded manually.
+From this version on, the data is saved inside the analysis file and is no more an option.
+                The XRF computation is now reliable and nearly mature, M and N lines also.
+                To help and to make more easy to insert impurities atoms (fundamental for XRF) the definition of atom sites and content has changed.
+It is no more necessary to duplicate an atom site to add a different atom.
+Each atom site may be shared by several different atoms for which only the type and partial occupation must be specified.
+The sum of all partial occupations in a site is kept by the program normalized to the total occupation of the site that can be also specified.
+                The Java Virtual machine is now embedded in the program and does not need to be separately installed.
+The installation archive is larger for downoad, but the program run more reliably with the correct JVM it needs.
+                On OS X or future macOS, the program is sandboxed.
+This means it can only load and save files that the user specifically select or specify through the dialog box or in a special directory inside: ~/Library/Containers/com.radiographema.maud
+                You need also to specify the extension when saving.
+Is no more added by default (for datafiles and analysis files).

 (2/04/2015):    2.57.
 The "Montparnasse" release.
                 Should say everything.....
                 Switched to java 1.7 as a requirement.

 (7/26/2015):    2.56.
 The "Insomnia" release.
                 I like when is only the computer not sleeping...
                 Corrected a bug for tensor homogenization when using spherical components in standard functions.

 (4/30/2015):    2.55.
 The "Chinese VISA" release.
                 It is harder to get one than to get rid of all Maud bugs...
                 Some bugs corrected and an update to the fluorescence background computation when using a Bremsstrahlung.

 (4/01/2015):    2.54.
 The "April fool" release.
                 Trust it or not....
                 Updated the image importer for GADDS to include new detectors with more than 1k x 1k pixels.
                 Corrected a bug on the XRF analysis on conversion from atom fractions to atom weights.

 (2/04/2015):    2.53.
 The "......" release.
                 Not very good today.
                 Added the possibility to show peaks information (hkl, phase) on the plot.
 Right-click the mouse and select the last entry on Peaks info, then move the mouse over your pattern and see which are the more close-by peaks.
 Works for fluorescence too.

 (1/28/2015):    2.52.
 The "Rigolor" release.
                 For the one who like the fresh snow.
                 Multithreading related bug on fluorescence computation was resolved.
 Adjusted some plot label position to make them visible in certain cases these were not.
                 Added the "_maud_output_plot_filename" option to the Maud batch system.
 Adding the keyword in the loop and specifying the filename, the full data/fitting is exported in such file (fitting including the pattern calculated for each phase).

 (1/15/2015):    2.51.
 The "Panarotta" release.
                 For the kids.
                 Adjusted and optimized computation for the Ebel tube diffraction.
                 Some bugs corrected.

 (10/28/2014):   2.50.
 The "Equinox" release.
                 Its working well now.
                 Options added to reduce the analysis file on saving.
                 The options can be found in the refinement options panel and these have also a default value in the Maud preferences as: analysis_default.storeStructureFactors (true the advised value)
                 analysis_default.storeTextureFactors (true the advised value).
                 You can turn them off (false) per analysis in the refinement options panel to reduce the analysis file size.
 It is advisable to do it only if you need to send the analysis by email or have disk space problem, as doing it and you will loose on saving all the structure factors and/or texture factors extracted and on reloading you will need to recalculate those factors (this was in reality the standard saving mode for Maud 2.33 or earlier).

 (10/02/2014):   2.48.
 The "Michele" release.
                 Thanks to Michele perseverance, D19 and EWIMV/WIMV fixed.
                 This is an important release as finally the small bug affecting the texture refinement using EWIMV and WIMV in the beta version was found and corrected.
 Also D19 is working perfectly now like D1B always has.
                 Fixed also a bug in the computation of the fluorescence line intensities for air and windows.

 (09/08/2014):   2.47.
 The "Smart Lab" release.
                 Back to Trento, new lab, new instrument, new office, old work.
                 Few bugs corrected.

 (07/03/2014):   2.46.
 The "Formation" release.
                 Maud formation in Caen.
                 Some bugs correction.
 The absorption for the thin film thickness was not working for diffraction in the last couple of version.
                 Another bug introduced recently for chi instrument broadening and a tan(theta) option in the asymmetry not loaded correctly from previous versions.
                 Two new planar defects models.
 One for modulated planar defects like the one you find in Kaolinite.
 An example will be added shortly.
 Second one is for polymers (fibers) where the chain ends are always a bit disordered.

 (05/20/2014):   2.45.
 The "ESRF" release.
                 Always nice to visit Grenoble.
                 Just one bug preventing the crystal structure refinement wizard to run completely with atoms sharing the same site.

 (05/20/2014):   2.44.
 The "Monopoly" release.
                 Kids growing.
                 Several bugs corrected.
                 XRF working now especially XRF-XRR combination.
                 Added Parrat recursive method to XRR (select in the dataset edit panel.
                 Modified the electron dynamical correction.

 (01/11/2013):   2.43.
 The "Typhoon" release.
                 First visit to Japan.
 Impressed by J-Parc and I haven't seen